kevin-klau/Parsons_Puzzles_Generator_Verifier/README.md

  ## Key idea

- This is a rough proof of concept that could be automated to generate an infinite amount of problems and solutions, but the ollowing steps are manual:
+ This is a rough proof of concept that could be automated to generate an infinite amount of problems and solutions, but the following steps are manual:

  1. `cd` to the folder `./Verifier`